-In general, in order to meet the solar requirement, the statute provides that RECs must be generated by solar energy facilities that are located within the District of Columbia or in locations served by a distribution feeder serving the District.
+In general, in order to meet the solar requirement, the statute provides that RECs must be generated by solar energy facilities that are located within the District or in locations served by a distribution feeder serving the District.
 However, solar energy systems outside of the District that were certified by the Commission prior to February 1, 2011, may still be used to meet the solar carve-out requirement.
 These latter solar energy systems are referred to as "grandfathered" facilities.

-Based on the available information, the total amount of money raised from compliance fee payments was \$72,250 for 2022, down from \$5.7 million in 2021.
-The decrease in the compliance fees, compared to 2021 reflects the increase in use of solar RECs to meet the RPS requirements, despite about a 1% increase in retail sales and an uptick in the solar carveout requirement.
-Electricity suppliers retired 183,707 SRECs in 2021, compared to 263,919 SRECs retired in 2022.
-The average SREC price was roughly \$404 in 2022, well below the compliance fee of \$500 per SREC shortfall.
+Based on the available information, the total amount of money raised from compliance fee payments was roughly \$1.8 million for 2023, up from \$72,250 in 2022.
+The increase in the compliance fees, compared to 2022, is somewhat difficult to interpret as the REC market did not appear to be undersupplied.
+Electricity suppliers retired 263,919 SRECs in 2022, compared to 278,200 SRECs retired in 2023.
+The average SREC price was roughly \$415 in 2023, below the compliance fee of \$500 per SREC shortfall.
 The total compliance fee payments submitted in various reporting years are provided in the following table.